liqd/a4-meinberlin/docs/bplan_api.md

 #### Notable changes compared to the old system:

-- The `district` name is provided as a string by Diplan, and corresponds to an "Administrative District" record created in the admin
+- The `district` name is provided as a short code string by Diplan, and corresponds to an "Administrative District" record created in the admin
 - The Bplan Location is provided by Diplan, we no longer need to fetch it from the Bplan map
 - The statement form / embed code for the participation is no longer required as participation happens directly on Diplan